savannahghi/engagement-service/README.md

 This is in the `bewell-app` project.
 You need to
 `npm install -g firebase-tools` and `firebase login` first.
-After that, any time the schema files change, run `firebase deploy` to host the updated files.
+After that, any time the schema files change, run from the root `cd static && firebase deploy && cd ..` to host the updated files.

 ## Environment variables